garethtdavies/docker-masterclass/README.md

 ```
 $ export BALENA_DOCKER_MASTERCLASS=~/docker-masterclass
 ```
-Now change directory to the single-service-app directory in the root of this masterclass repository, e.g.:
+Now change directory to the simple-docker-app directory in the root of this masterclass repository, e.g.:
 ```
 $ cd $BALENA_DOCKER_MASTERCLASS/simple-docker-app